mylokaye/Dynamics-365-Segment-Hygiene/README.md

 3) Choose New > Query (Designer)

-4) Paste the query into the query editor
+4) Paste the query/s into the query editor

 5) Save and go live to use in journeys or analytics